-Inclusion of accrued interest - the purpose of fair value disclosure is primarily to provide a comparison with the carrying value in the Balance Sheet.
-Since this will include accrued interest as at the Balance Sheet date, Link Asset Services has also included accrued interest in the fair value calculation.
+Inclusion of accrued interest

+The purpose of the fair value disclosure is primarily to provide a comparison with the carrying value in the Balance Sheet.
+Since this will include accrued interest as at the Balance Sheet date, Link Group have also included accrued interest in the fair value calculation.
 This figure will be calculated up to and including the valuation date.

-Discount rates used in NPV calculation - the rates quoted in this valuation were obtained by Link Asset Services from the market on 31 March 2020 using bid prices where applicable.
+Discount rates used in NPV calculation

+The rates quoted in this valuation were obtained by Link Group from the market on 31 March 2022, using bid prices where applicable.